skeema/skeema/CONTRIBUTING.md

 **Vague, unspecified, or company-specific use-cases:** The use-case motivating your PR should be clearly stated in the linked issue.
 It should be a general-purpose use-case that potentially benefits many users of Skeema, and not a change exclusively motivated by your company's specialized requirements.

 **Library use-cases:** Our lower-level [Go La Tengo](https://github.com/skeema/tengo) package is in a separate repo and is intended to be useful as a stand-alone library, but Skeema's internal subpackages (`applier`, `dumper`, `linter`, etc) are not.
-If you're building an internal system for your company requiring library usage of Skeema, please [reach out](https://www.skeema.io/contact/) regarding a paid consulting engagement.
+If you're building an internal system for your company requiring library-like usage of Skeema, for official support please [reach out](https://www.skeema.io/contact/) regarding a paid consulting engagement.

 ### Information about testing, code coverage, and CI